If you’re planning a long weekend trip to the Windy City and aren’t quite sure what to do, keep reading for our epic 3 days in Chicago itinerary!

 After breakfast, walk across the street to check out Agora – a sculpture composed of 106 headless figures.

-Keep walking east towards the lake to reach the Museum Campus.
+Keep walking east towards Lake Michigan to reach the Museum Campus.
 Here you’ll find the Field Museum, Shedd Aquarium, and the Adler Planetarium.